GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/model_upgrades/summarization/promptfoo/README.md

 # Document QnA
 ### _Eval Recipe for model migration_

-This Eval Recipe demonstrates how to compare performance of a Document Question Answering prompt with Gemini 1.0 and Gemini 2.0 using a labeled dataset and open source evaluation tool [Promptfoo](https://www.promptfoo.dev/).
+This Eval Recipe demonstrates how to compare performance of a Summarization prompt with Gemini 1.0 and Gemini 2.0 using a labeled dataset and open source evaluation tool [Promptfoo](https://www.promptfoo.dev/).

 ![](diagram.png "Promptfoo")

-- Use case: answer questions based on information from the given document.
+- Use case: summarize a news article.

-- Evaluation Dataset is based on [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/).
-It includes 6 documents stored as plain text files, and a JSONL file that provides ground truth labels: [`dataset.jsonl`](./dataset.jsonl).
-Each record in this file includes 3 attributes wrapped in the `vars` object.
-This structure allows Promptfoo to specify the variables needed to populate prompt templates (document and question), as well as the ground truth label required to score the accuracy of model responses:
+- Evaluation Dataset is based on [XSum](https://github.com/EdinburghNLP/XSum).
+It includes 5 news articles stored as plain text files, and a JSONL file with ground truth labels: [`dataset.jsonl`](./dataset.jsonl).
+Each record in this file includes 2 attributes wrapped in the `vars` object.
+This structure allows Promptfoo to inject the article text into the prompt template, and find ground truth label required to score the quality of model-generated summaries:
-    - `document`: relative path to the plain text document file
+    - `document`: relative path to the plain text file containing the news article
-    - `question`: the question that we want to ask about this particular document
-    - `answer`: expected correct answer or special code `ANSWER_NOT_FOUND` used to verify that the model does not hallucinate answers when the document does not provide enough information to answer the given question.
+    - `summary`: ground truth label (short summary of the article)

-- Prompt Template is a zero-shot prompt located in [`prompt_template.txt`](./prompt_template.txt) with two prompt variables (`document` and `question`) that are automatically populated from our dataset.
+- Prompt Template is a zero-shot prompt located in [`prompt_template.txt`](./prompt_template.txt) with variable `document` that gets populated from the corresponding dataset attribute.

 - [`promptfooconfig.yaml`](./promptfooconfig.yaml) contains all Promptfoo configuration:
     - `providers`: list of models that will be evaluated
     - `prompts`: location of the prompt template file
     - `tests`: location of the labeled dataset file
     - `defaultTest`: defines the scoring logic:
-        1. `type: factuality` uses an Autorater (aka LLM Judge) to compare the model answer with our ground truth label and rate its correctness
+        1. `type: rouge-n` rates similarity between the model response and the ground truth label
-        1. `value: "{{answer}}"` instructs Promptfoo to use the dataset attribute "answer" as the ground truth label
+        1. `value: "{{summary}}"` instructs Promptfoo to use the "summary" dataset attribute as the ground truth label

 ## How to run this Eval Recipe